Random Linear Projections Loss for Hyperplane-Based Optimization in Neural Networks: Empirical Results

-This first evaluation provides an in-depth assessment of our methods across various benchmark and synthetic datasets, illuminating the efficacy of RLP loss compared to the conventional MSE loss and its variant with $L_2$ regularization, when there are no ablations introduced within the data.
+This first evaluation provides an in-depth assessment of our methods across various benchmark and synthetic datasets, illuminating the efficacy of RLP loss compared to MSE loss, its variant with $L_2$ regularization, and Cross Entropy loss, when there are no ablations introduced within the data.